yanboishere/Chain.Food/README.md

 Thanks to LXDAO exchange group friends breakfask and lunch given.

-Thanks to everyone who is care of the food wasted  and to make the dishes cleaned.
+Thanks to everyone who is care of the food wasted  and to make the food dishes cleaned.

 # Support us